revanthreddy/codepipeline-bootcamp/README.md

 # Codepipeline Workshop

-This project contains source code and supporting files to do a workshop on Codepipeline The application uses several AWS resources, including Lambda functions and an API Gateway API.
+This project contains source code and supporting files to do a workshop on Codepipeline.
+The application uses several AWS resources, including Lambda functions and an API Gateway API.
 These resources are defined in the `template.yml` file in this project.
 You can update the template to add AWS resources through the same deployment process that updates your application code.